jcl5m1/ventilator/README.md

 # Arduino-Based Ventilator
 In the event that COVID-19 hospitalizations exhaust the availability of FDA approved ventilators.
 This project documents the process of converting a low-cost CPAP (Continuous Positive Airway Pressure) blower into a rudimentary Ventilator that could help with breathing during an acute respitory attack.

-<strong>Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
+<strong>WARNING/DISCLAIMER: Whenever possible, please seek professional medical care with proper equipment setup by trained individuals.
 Do not use random information you found on the internet.
 I am not a medical professional, just a random person on the internet.</strong>